 Then, apply a thick layer of compost around the plants.
 As long as the materials in the compost have decomposed, you can spread the compost right up to the plant’s stem.

-Apply a second layer later in the season, if needed.
+Apply a second layer later in the season, as needed.

 That’s all there is to it!

-Garden Tip: Make sure the materials are properly decomposed.
+Garden Tip: Importantly, make sure the materials are properly decomposed.
 Raw compost is “hot” and can harm your plants.
 Proper decomposition will kill weed seeds and pathogens in the raw materials.
 More on How to Compost